Ayushpatel2026/booking-app/README.md

 A full-stack hotel booking application built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 This application provides a seamless experience for booking hotels, including payment integration via **Stripe API** and automated end-to-end testing using **Playwright**.

+Deployed app using Render - https://mern-booking-app-fs1i.onrender.com/

 ## Features

-- User authentication and authorization
+- User authentication and authorization using JWT authentication
-- Browse and filter hotels based on location, price, and facilities
+- Browse and filter hotels based on location, price, facilities etc.
 - Secure payment processing with Stripe API
 - Dashboard to view bookings
-- Ability to add hotels to the app
+- Ability for users to add and edit hotels
 - Responsive design for mobile and desktop
 - Automated end-to-end testing with Playwright